stffrdhrn/stffrdhrn.github.io/_posts/2018-05-16-openrisc_gcc_status_update.md

 After about 4 months of development on the [OpenRISC GCC port rewrite](/software/embedded/openrisc/2018/02/03/openrisc_gcc_rewrite.html)
 I have hit my first major milestone, the "Hello World" program is working.
-Over those 4 months I spent about 2 months working on my front scratch dummy `SMH` port then 2 months to get the [OpenRISC port](https://github.com/stffrdhrn/gcc/tree/or1k-port) to this stage.
+Over those 4 months I spent about 2 months working on my from scratch dummy `SMH` port then 2 months to get the [OpenRISC port](https://github.com/stffrdhrn/gcc/tree/or1k-port) to this stage.